Toraja/cde/README.md

   - Need to persist across container life cycle.

 ## Localisation
 You can extend images by utilising `localise` directory.
 Inside the `localise` directory, you should at least have:
 ```
 localise
-├── Makefile
+├── Makefile (optional)
 ├── docker-compose.yml
 └── ctx
     └── Dockerfile
 ```

 Localised `Makefile` is included in the main `Makefile` automatically.
-You can also `git clone` repository if the directory structure mathces it.
+You can also `git clone` repository or create symlink if the directory structure mathces it.